 We have a robust benchmarking and job evaluation process that ensure we are paying our employees fairly, irrelevant of gender.
-In 2019, we carried out a review of our pay and benefits and extensive benchmarking and market research was conducted as part of this for all roles within the organisation.
+We continually review our pay and benefits with extensive benchmarking and market research.

 PDSA employees are predominantly female, which is representative of animal welfare charities.